Updated on December 21st, 2021 by Nikolaos Sismanis

 Alkeon’s Portfolio & Top Holdings

 Around 1/3 of Alkeon’s portfolio consists of public equities, while the rest embodies several options, as hedge funds often do to alleviate their risk profile.
-The picks reflect management’s tech and media-oriented strategy.
-These two sectors occupy nearly 60% collectively.
+The picks reflect management’s tech and consumer discretionary-oriented strategy.
+These two sectors occupy more than 60% of Alkeon’s portfolio collectively.

 Source: 13F filings, Author

-However, no holding accounts for more than 5.2% of the total portfolio, which is quite unique among the various funds we have covered.
-That being said, the fund’s sector diversification may be a bit weak due to the almost exclusive focus of Alkeon on the tech and media sectors.
+However, no holding accounts for more than 4.5% of the total portfolio, which is quite unique among the various funds we have covered.
+That being said, the fund’s sector diversification may be a bit weak due to the almost exclusive focus of Alkeon on tech and consumer discretionary stocks.

 During the period covering Alkeon’s latest 13F filing, the fund initiated and sold the following entries: